Herbert's 398 yards, Ekeler 3 TDs lead Chargers over Browns - NewsBreak

 Herbert's 398 yards, Ekeler 3 TDs lead Chargers over Browns

-INGLEWOOD, Calif.
-(AP) Justin Herbert and the Los Angeles Chargers showed early in the season they can rally to win close games on the road.
+INGLEWOOD, Calif. -- Justin Herbert and the Los Angeles Chargers showed early in the season they can rally to win close games on the road.

 On Sunday, they won a wild shootout in front of their home fans.